adamw/website/content/blog/2010-07-27-ruby-on-rails-cdi-why-not-enter-torquebox-weld.md

     &lt;/web-app&gt;</p></div>
     ";}
 categories:
-  - CDI
-  - Dependency Injection
+  - jee
-  - Java
+  - dependency injection
-  - JBoss
+  - java
   - jsf
-  - Ruby
-  - TorqueBox
-  - Uncategorized
-  - Weld
+  - ruby

 ---
 I guess many people are often &#8220;unsatisfied&#8221; with how JSF works and how much time it sometimes takes to do a simple thing.
 That&#8217;s why [we][1] are trying out a new combination: RoR for the frontend and CDI for the backend.
 How?